 2. Implement staff meetings AND one-on-ones

 The weekly staff meeting is a time-honoured tradition for every restaurant.
 Managers can set the focus for the upcoming week and answer staff’s questions (sometimes with food included, if there’s surplus inventory to use up!)

-In a workplace that’s split between front of house and back of house, it’s also an opportunity to bring those two teams together and build common ground.
+In a workplace that’s split between front of house and back of house, it’s also an opportunity to bring those teams together and build common ground.

 But staff meetings have their limitations.
 They’re group discussions after all, focused on the overall performance of the restaurant.

-This is 30 minutes every month where a manager sits down with each of employee to gauge how they’re doing.
+This is 30 minutes every month where a manager sits down with each employee to gauge how they’re doing.
 Is everything good in the team?
 Are they wondering about when to book holidays?
 Maybe they’d like to start training up for a team lead role?

 Employees feel more listened to and valued.
 And that equals a happier, more engaged workforce.

 3. Increase transparency around shifts and salaries